aeternity/protocol/contracts/sophia.md

 ### Bit fields

-Sophia integers does not support bit arithmetic.
+Sophia integers do not support bit arithmetic.
 Instead there is a separate type `bits` of bit fields that support similar operations:

 ```javascript